yugabyte/terraform-provider-ybm/docs/resources/vpc.md

 ```

-Since terraform 1.5.0 you can also use [generate-config-out](https://developer.hashicorp.com/terraform/language/import/generating-configuration), please check Guides section.
+Since terraform 1.5.0 you can also use [generate-config-out](https://developer.hashicorp.com/terraform/language/import/generating-configuration), please check Guides>Imports section.